 Advanced Technology Drives Down Heating Costs

-Rather than tolerate high heating costs, consumers can take control by improving energy efficiency and reducing the amount of energy required for heat.
+Consumers can take control of their heating costs by improving energy efficiency and reducing the namount of energy required for heat.

 The most reliable strategy for driving down heating costs is to invest in energy-saving property improvements, such as insulation, leak sealing and high-efficiency heating equipment.